silvansky/macscripts/README.md

 installscripts.sh - installs some scripts in /usr/local/bin (as symlinks without .sh)

 make_dmg.sh - highly customizable utility for creating .dmg image from an application.
-See [http://habrahabr.ru/post/152677/](http://habrahabr.ru/post/152677/) for more inforvation (in russian) or use make_dmg.sh -h for short help.
+See [http://habrahabr.ru/post/152677/](http://habrahabr.ru/post/152677/) for more information (in russian) or use make_dmg.sh -h for short help.

 openrandom.sh - opens random file from current directory (recursive) with "open" command.
 This script uses my [randstr](https://github.com/silvansky/randstr) command line tool.